 When seeing is no longer believing, how do businesses build trust?
-Explore the economic risks of deepfakes and other synthetic media with insights from strategic communications guru Feyi Akindoyeni and a panel of cyber, tech and policy experts on AI-driven challenges.
+With our world-first anti-scam laws imminent, explore how to manage the economic risks of AI-generated fraud with insights from leading communications, cyber, tech, finance and policy experts.

 For thousands of years of human evolution, seeing was believing.
 But what happens when you can no longer trust what you see?
 In a rapidly changing landscape of synthetic media, from AI-generated deepfakes and voice clones, to phishing emails, and fake investment and retail websites, how do businesses build and maintain trust with their stakeholders?

-Join strategic communications guru Feyi Akindoyeni for her fascinating insights from the bleeding edge of AI-driven crisis management, followed by a panel discussion with cyber, tech and policy experts on issues including synthetic media risk assessment, designing resilient trust systems, technological and cultural protections, rebuilding reputations after synthetic attacks, and the roles that regulators, tech platforms, and industry bodies can all play in creating responsible and ethical frameworks.
+Join strategic communications guru Feyi Akindoyeni for her fascinating insights from the bleeding edge of AI-driven crisis management, followed by a panel discussion with leading finance, cyber, tech and policy experts on issues including designing resilient trust systems, what the new codes will mean for businesses and the economy, rebuilding after AI-generated attacks, and the roles that regulators, tech platforms, and industry bodies can play.

 This event aligns with: Goal 1 - Productivity, investment + innovation